The present perfect (el present perfect)

 What it is (qué es)

-In Spanish, besides the pretérito perfecto simple (fui, comí, compré) and the pretérito imperfecto (iba, comía, compraba), you have the pretérito perfecto compuesto: he ido, he comido, he comprado.
+In Spanish, besides the pretérito perfecto simple (fui, comí, compré) and the pretérito imperfecto (iba, comía, compraba), we have the pretérito perfecto compuesto: he ido, he comido, he comprado.

 🔹 En español, además del pretérito perfecto simple (fui, comí, compré) y del pretérito imperfecto (iba, comía, compraba), tenemos el pretérito perfecto compuesto: he ido, he comido, he comprado.